rock-core/rock-and-syskit/source/components/runtime.html.md

 If you have an IDE opened, it will connect to this app and give you its status.

-## Component Extension File
+## Component Extension File {#extension_file}

 To handle a Syskit app's configuration needs, one often has to create a component extension file.
 This file is part of the app, and allows to extend the component model, built from the oroGen file, with Syskit-specific things, such as task arguments and auto-configuration based on the SDF world or

 The component extension files are in the `models/orogen/` folder, named as the oroGen project, for instance `models/orogen/imu_advanced_navigation_anpp.rb`.
 They are generated